julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, May 08, 2025.
+Friday, May 09, 2025.
 Quote of the day:

-> "People love chopping wood.
-In this activity one immediately sees results." - Albert Einstein
+> "Success comes from taking the initiative and following up... persisting... eloquently expressing the depth of your love.
+What simple action could you take today to produce a new momentum toward success in your life?" - Tony Robbins